Diabetes, Obesity and Metabolism

 Figures should not exceed A4 and may be in the form of original drawings, recorded tracings or high quality photographic prints made from them.
 It is the policy of the journal to reproduce all color artwork without charge to the authors.

-References should be cited using the Vancouver style (see examples below).
+References should be cited using the AMA style (see examples below).

 All support, financial or otherwise, for any work described should be acknowledged, with the exception of support from employing institutions identifiable from the title page.

-Information provided at the time of submission with be published, or 'none declared' will appear.
+Information provided at the time of submission with be published, or ‘no potential conflict of interests’ will appear.